ninjavungve/infrastructure-demo/README.md

 - **Base image**: a Docker image that contains a minimal Linux system, suitable for being used as the base for other images.
 - **Image**: an image based on the base image that contains additional files required to run a specific service.

-### Tools

-- `bootstrap.sh`: Bootstraps a new Linux system into a target directory.
-Used to build a new base image, but can also be used to install an OS to a real server (see [HOST.md][HOST.md]).
-- `install-docker.sh`: Installs the Docker daemon on the system it runs on.
-- `make`: Used to build various images.

 ## Host setup

 For local testing, use [boot2docker][boot2docker] or fire up a VM and install Docker using the `install-docker.sh` script.